cretz/pgnio/README.md

 #### Copy to a table

-PostgreSQL supports a fast insert mode called a [COPY](https://www.postgresql.org/docs/current/static/sql-copy.html) and AsyncPG supports it.
+PostgreSQL supports a fast insert mode called a [COPY](https://www.postgresql.org/docs/current/static/sql-copy.html) and PgNio supports it.
 Here's how to insert some CSV values:

 ```java
 pool.withConnection(c ->